 This blog describes the use of Oracle's Autonomous Transaction Processing (ATP) service with a WebLogic Server (WLS) datasource.
 There is documentation available from various sources that sort of covers this but this document will try to pull it all together in one place for WLS and try to cover solutions for difficulties seen by our customers.
 This document is focused on what is more specifically called ATP-S (as opposed to ATP-D, the RAC-based version - most of the information in this article is applicable).

-The blog Configuring a WebLogic Data Source to use ATP has screen shots of creating a new ATP database from the OCI console, during which you specify the passwords for the database ADMIN user and the client credentials wallet.
+The blog Creating an Autonomous Transaction Processing (ATP) Database has screen shots for creating a new ATP database from the Cloud console, during which you specify the passwords for the database ADMIN user and download the client credentials wallet.
 This blog assumes you have already completed that process and downloaded the wallet zip file.
-For consistency, this blog assumes the same directory structure with the wallet files being stored in /shared/atp.
-You shouldn’t need to modify any of these files for use with WLS (one exception is described below).
+The creation blog assumes /tmp/demoatp is used the wallet directory and this blog uses the same.
 The use of these files will be described further below in relation to datasource configuration.
 The only information that you need is the alias name from the tnsnames.ora file.
-For WLS, you should use the alias name of the form dbnnnnnnnnnnnn_tp; this service is configured correctly for WLS transaction processing.
+For WLS, you should use the alias name of the form "name_tp"; this service is configured correctly for WLS transaction processing.

-This blog has functional scripts for creating the datasource using either online WLST or REST and also has screen shots for creating the datasource via the administration console.
+This blog article has functional scripts for creating the datasource using either online WLST or REST and also has screen shots for creating the datasource via the administration console.
 Before creating the datasource, we need to check a few prerequisites.

-WebLogic Server188.8.131.52.0 and later are certified with ATP.
-The following sections have some information about using earlier versions but are not currently certified or supported.
+WebLogic Server126.96.36.199.0 and later are certified with ATP.
+The following sections have some information about using earlier WLS versions but are not currently certified or supported.

 WebLogic Server 12.1.3 and later support JDK 8.
 Look at the update number for the JDK by running `java -version` and checking to see if it is 1.8.0_169 or later.
 If you haven't been keeping up with quarterly JDK 8 CPU's (shame on you), you have the option of either catching up to at least update 169 or later (this is highly recommended), or you need to download the JCE Unlimited Strength Jurisdiction Policy Files 8.
 See the associated README file for installation notes.
 Without this, you will get a 'fatal alert: handshake_failure' when trying to connect to the database.